vanhoefm/fragattacks/research/README.md

 haven't tested this in detail: my assumption has been that whether a device is operating in WPA2 or WPA3 mode won't impact test results.

+The provided `client.conf` by default enables both the hunting-and-pecking method and the hash-to-element method.
+To set up an AP that supports hash-to-element (and thereby test the latest WPA3/SAE clients) you can modify `hostapd.conf` and set the parameter:

+	sae_pwe=2

+By setting this value the AP will accept both the hunting-and-pecking method and the hash-to-element method.